-The composition of the school council at this school is:
+The composition of the school council at Yarram Primary School is:

 - eight parent representatives

 - three staff representatives

-- ➤ the principal
+- the principal

-- two Parent and Friends Club and/or community representatives appointed annually and co-opted onto Council

-(Elected members serve a two year term)
+- two Parent and Friends Club and/or community representatives appointed annually and co-opted onto Council (Elected members serve a two year term)

 Elections are held in February/March each year at the Annual General Meeting and are publicised through school announcements.
-The names of all members of the School Council will be published each year following the election.
+The names of members of the School Council will be published each year following the election.
 Parents should feel free to contact these representatives if there is a matter of concern.

-School Council meets on the third school Monday of each month at 7pm in the school staff room.
+School Council meets on the third school Monday of each month at 7pm.
 Meetings are open to all parents - please contact the current school council president if you would like to attend as a guest.